SNOUK DESIGN NOTES BLOG

 2017 May - 2018 May

-The project was made for our 'final year project' at our university in 12 months.
+The project was made as our 'final year project' at our university in 12 months.

 VERTICAL SLICE RULES